 What is the best implementation route for the learning programme?

 What is the impact of the learning programme?

 Against these measures, our learners thrive in an environment of high expectation.

 The curriculum offer at First Base Ipswich Academy is designed to meet each child’s learning needs, as well as developing their social, emotional and behavioural skills.
 Learning is carefully planned to reflect the child’s interests and highly personalised to meet the individual child’s learning needs.
 The curriculum reflects the Early Years Foundation Stage Curriculum and The National Curriculum.

 As with the community school, First Base Ipswich Academy is expected to ensure that children make at least expected progress over their placement time.
 We share assessment data and evidence with the community school and parents/carers in order to ensure accurate assessments are made.
 The curriculum is influenced by the child’s interests and is highly personalised.

-First Base Ipswich Academy offer part-time and full-time placements.
-The curriculum offer for each placement varies to ensure that all curriculum needs are met.
+First Base Ipswich Academy offer part-time placements.
 Our Daily Core Offer aims to address the Social, Emotional and Behavioural needs of all children.
-Children on a part-time offer will receive
+Each week (two days) at First Base Ipswich Academy pupils will receive;

 - Science, Art & Design and Design & Technology are taught through project based learning